dergigi/dergigi.github.io/bitcoin/resources.md

 are also available as audiobooks.

 <ul class="books">
-{% include book.html name="bitcoin-standard" alt="The Bitcoin Standard: The Decentralized Alternative to Central Banking" %}
+{% include book.html title="The Bitcoin Standard" %}
-{% include book.html name="ethics-of-money-production" %}
+{% include book.html title="The Ethics of Money Production" %}
-{% include book.html name="economics-in-one-lesson" %}
+{% include book.html title="Economics in One Lesson" %}
 </ul>

 While you wait for these books to arrive, you might want to pass the time by